LucaCappelletti94/diesel-builders/README.md

 [Tables extending a parent table](diesel-builders/tests/test_inheritance.rs) via foreign key on the primary key.
 When inserting into a child table, the builder automatically creates the parent record and ensures proper referential integrity.
 The `ancestors` attribute in `#[table_model]` declares the inheritance relationship.

 **Vertical Same-As (Column Propagation)**: Child table columns can use the `#[same_as(...)]` attribute to automatically propagate their values to ancestor table columns during insertion.
 In the example below, setting `doggo_description` on the Dog also sets `description` on the Animal.
-This enables a child column to populate one or more parent columns with the same value.
+This enables a child column to populate one or more parent columns with the same (potentially optional) value.
 Multiple ancestor columns can be specified in a comma-separated list (e.g., `#[same_as(animals::description, animals::notes)]`).

 ```mermaid
 erDiagram